Pretty Village, Pretty Flame: Plot

 The film opens with a faux newsreel—presented as a sardonic allusion to the Yugoslav state-owned Filmske novosti news organization's tone and delivery—reporting on the 27 June 1971 opening ceremony of the Tunnel of Brotherhood and Unity near an unnamed village in the Goražde municipality in eastern SR Bosnia-Herzegovina, constituent unit of the Yugoslav Federation.
-The tunnel is being opened by the visiting top local Bosnian communist dignitary Džemal Bijedić as the newsreel's voiceover is extolling the quality of tunnel's masonry in hyperbolically glowing terms, gushing about the completed infrastructure project representing a key development for the area's economic progress.
+The tunnel is being opened by the visiting top local Bosnian communist dignitary Džemal Bijedić as the newsreel's voiceover is extolling the quality of tunnel's masonry in hyperbolically glowing terms, gushing over the completed infrastructure project representing a key development for the area's economic progress.
 During the ribbon-cutting ceremony, Bijedić (or "Comrade Džemo" as he's referred to in the newsreel) accidentally cuts his thumb with the scissors.

-Cut to 1980, not even a decade after its opening, the tunnel has already fallen in disrepair as two local village kids Milan and Halil are playing in its vicinity although they don't dare go inside it because—as they fearfully repeat a local tall tale to one another while staring into the dilapidated structure—"drekavac (an ogre from Slavic mythology) is sleeping inside and if he wakes up he'll kill everyone in the village and burn down their homes".
+Cut to 1980, not even a decade after its opening, the tunnel has already fallen into disrepair as two local villager kids Milan and Halil are playing in its vicinity although they don't dare go inside it because—as they fearfully repeat a local tall tale to one another while staring into the dilapidated structure—"drekavac (an ogre from Slavic mythology) sleeps inside and if he awakens he would kill everyone in the village and burn down their homes".